cekbote/dsp-lab/Lab-06/Readme.md

-Lab 5
+Lab 6
 ===========

 **Aim:**

-1. To filter out the Repiratory Signal as well as the PPG Signal from a combination of the both of them using the FFT.
+1. To remove the synthetic baseline signals using a filter designed using the Pole-Zero placement method.
+The baseline signals are sin signals with frequencies 0.1 Hz, 0.2 Hz and 0.25 Hz.
-2. To find the respiration rate using the FFT.
+2. The Pole-Zero Plots as well as Magnitude and Phase Plots of the transfer function are to be plotted in MATLAB.

 Via